mlnorman/InvoicePdf/README.md

 **It is recommened to have .Net 7 as well as the latest dotnet EF Core tool installed**

 1. Update the DefaultConnection connection string, setting the "Server" value.
 Leave the database names the same for seed data to work without modifications.
-* ./InvoicePdf/InvoiceClient/appsettings.Development.json
+* `./InvoicePdf/InvoiceClient/appsettings.Development.json`
-* ./InvoicePdf/InvoiceDocumentApi/appsettings.Development.json
+* `./InvoicePdf/InvoiceDocumentApi/appsettings.Development.json`

 2. Build project.
 * `cd InvoicePdf`
 * `dotnet build`

 3. Run migrations in this order.
-Ensured no errors from creating the InvoiceDocuments trigger.
+It will ensure no errors from creating the InvoiceDocuments trigger.
 * `cd InvoiceClient`
 * `dotnet ef database update`
 * `cd ../InvoiceDocumentApi`